The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Simulated data

 The simulation is tracing information on both the Cartesian velocities of each particle $v_x, v_y, v_z$ as well as the potential $\phi$ at its current position\footnote{This simulation output is \texttt{potential\_phi} in the simulation FITS file.}.
 This allows us to calculate the specific Newtonian energy $E$ of the particle (per unit mass) as

-In addition to the orbit energy, we also calculate orbit actions $J_{i \in [R, \varphi,z]}$ as integrals of motion with the \textsc{agama} package \citep{Vasiliev2019b}.
-We use \textsc{agama.Potential} to create a multipole expansion of the simulation potential by superimposing the dark matter, star, and gas particles (all weighted by their masses).
-This composite potential is passed to the \textsc{agama.ActionFinder}, which computes the approximate orbital actions ($J_R$, $J_\varphi \equiv L_Z$, and $J_Z$) for any given phase-space point (or in our case star particle) using the fast but approximating Stäckel fudge method \citep{Binney2012, Sanders2015b}.
+In addition to the orbital energy, we also calculate orbital actions $J_{i \in [R, \varphi,z]}$ as integrals of motion with the \textsc{AGAMA} package \citep{Vasiliev2019b}.
+We construct the simulation potential component by component using \textsc{Potential}, representing the spheroidal halo with the spherical-harmonic \textsc{Multipole} expansion and the flattened stellar and gaseous discs with the azimuthal-harmonic \textsc{CylSpline} expansion, which is better suited to disc geometries.
+The total potential is then defined as the sum of these individually fitted components.
+This composite potential is passed to the \textsc{ActionFinder}, which computes the approximate orbital actions ($J_R$, $J_\varphi \equiv L_Z$, and $J_Z$) for any given phase-space point (or in our case star particle) using the fast but approximating Stäckel fudge method \citep{Binney2012, Sanders2015b}.